-We’ve become great lovers of those cash back deals.
+We’ve become great lovers of those cash-back deals.
 You know the ones.
-You see them at your supermarket, on TV, in magazines, and almost every corner you turn.
+You see them at your supermarket, on TV, in magazines, and at almost every corner you turn.
 Great news then that they’ve entered the world of binary options trading.

 Binary options rebate bonuses are a special sort of binary options bonus.
-It is a bonus that’s unrelated to any deposit a trader makes.
-Instead it is a form of financial compensation on trading contracts lost by traders.
-Basically, they are a way to recover some of the money that was lost.
-And they can actually form an effective part of a solid binary options strategy, by increasing long term profit margins.
+They are unrelated to any deposit a trader makes.
+Instead, they are a form of financial compensation on trading contracts lost by traders.
+Basically, they are a way to recover some of the money that was lost; and they can actually form an effective part of a solid binary options strategy, by increasing long-term profit margins.
 Many expert binary options traders recommend their use wherever possible.
-Want to know more, as it sounds very interesting?
-Keep reading, and we’ll reveal all you need to know.
+Want to know more?
+Does it sound very interesting?
+Then keep reading, and we’ll reveal all you need to know.

 Binary options rebate bonus – What does it mean?

-A rebate bonus in binary options trading is a special cash back deal offered by brokers to traders on losing contracts.
-Generally, it is around 10 to 15% of the money lost that is offered back to traders on unsuccessful options trading contracts.
-A rebate bonus is in no way connected to any deposits made, but are a way of allowing traders to recover some of the money lost in unsuccessful contracts.
+A rebate bonus in binary options trading is a special cash-back deal offered by brokers to traders on losing contracts.
+Generally, it is around 10 to 15% of the money lost, which is offered back to traders on unsuccessful options-trading contracts.
+A rebate bonus is in no way connected to any deposits made, but is a way of allowing traders to recover some of the money lost in unsuccessful contracts.
 Normally, a trader can expect to lose all the money invested in an unsuccessful contract, and this is the way it is for many binary options brokers.
-However, it seems that brokers have a heart after all and an increasing number are now offering this sort of cash back deal.
+However, it seems that brokers have a heart after all, and an increasing number are now offering this sort of cash-back deal.

-Do brokers have a caring heart or is there some underlying reason for rebate deals?
+Do brokers have caring hearts, or is there some underlying reason for rebate deals?

-Of course brokers have a caring heart, but that isn’t the main reason for the sudden rise in those offering a binary options rebate bonus.
-As with most other kinds of bonus they are designed to keep customers tagging along and continually trading.
-In essence it is a loyalty or fidelity program, rewarding customers for their continued business and to encourage them to trade some more.
+Of course brokers have caring hearts, but that isn’t the main reason for the sudden rise in those offering a binary options rebate bonus.
+As with most other kinds of bonus, they are designed to keep customers tagging along and continually trading.
+In essence, it is a loyalty or fidelity programme, rewarding customers for their continued business and encouraging them to trade some more.

-Binary options deposit bonuses are designed to get new customers to register, signup and start trading.
-Whereas a binary options cash back bonus is aimed at keeping customers who have already registered.
-Encouraging them to keep trading, even though they may have suffered a few setbacks, and lost a number of contracts.
+Binary options deposit bonuses are designed to get new customers to register, sign up and start trading; whereas binary options cash-back bonuses are aimed at keeping customers who have already registered.
+They are about encouraging them to keep trading, even though they may have suffered a few setbacks and lost a number of contracts.

 Can binary options rebate bonuses be used to a trader’s advantage?

-If you look at the above example you will realize that even though your success is 50/50, overall you will lose money.
-You might think that a 50/50 win/lose rate would mean your trades would even out.
-But this isn’t how it happens, as the payout rates are only 90%.
-Overall you will have lost 10% of your money.
-So let’s see what happens when a 15% rebate bonus is added into the mix.
+If you look at the above example you will realise that even though your success is 50/50, overall you will lose money.
+You might think that a 50/50 win/lose rate would mean that your trades would even out; but this isn’t how it happens, as the payout rates are only 90%.
+Overall you will have lost 10% of your money – so let’s see what happens when a 15% rebate bonus is added into the mix.